Hard Disk Repair at Home

 To use Disk Management tool, type compmgmt.msc in Run and click Disk Management in the left pane.
 Any disk or partition that is missing a drive letter will show up, and you only have to right click it for Properties and then allot it an alphabetical letter.

-Modern computers ship with SMART feature enabled within the BIOS, and Windows 8 operating system actually warns about a failing hard disk drive.
+Modern computers ship with SMART feature enabled within the BIOS, and Windows 8 operating system actually warns about a failing hard disk.

-If SMART is not enabled in the CMOS setup, make sure it is and see if you receive warnings about hard disk health.
+If SMART is not enabled in the CMOS setup, make sure it is.

-If software tools fail to see the disk drive, or it is on and off intermittently, maybe it is DIY time to make visual assessment of the disk drive and related parts inside the computer.
+If software tools fail to help out, or it is intermittently on and off, maybe it is DIY time to make a visual assessment of the disk drive and related parts.

-Make sure all data and power cables connect well to the disk drive and motherboard connectors.
-Assess both PATA and SATA cables depending on the drive type.
+Make sure all data and power cables connect well to the drive and to the motherboard connectors.
+Assess both PATA and SATA cables.

 This especially so if the computer no longer sees the drive.
-Hard disks can develop erratic behavior when data or power cables attached to them are failing or the contacts on the board or the drives are blocked and contaminated by dust and corrosion.
+Erratic behavior may arise when data or power cables are failing or the contacts on the board or drives are blocked and contaminated by dust and corrosion.

-If dirt and cabling are not the issue, pull out the hard disk and connect it as secondary disk or external disk onto the desktop or laptop.
+If dirt and cabling are not the issue, pull out the hard disk and connect it as secondary or external storage onto the desktop or laptop.

 If however, the external disk is the one you are troubleshooting, make sure to swap the USB cables just in case.
 Some USB cables don’t usually supply voltage enough to power up the drive.

-Most external hard disks ship with Y USB cables and they require that both are plugged in.
+Some external connector ship with Y USB cables and they require that both are plugged in.
 For better results when using the desktop computer, always plug the cables into the USB ports located at the rear of the system unit.

-If confirmed that the hard disk is actually the culprit, take precautions not to power it up for long.
-Keep it cool in order to allow you transfer the data to another media.
+If confirmed that the disk drive is actually the culprit, and inaccessible, take precautions not to power it up for long.
+Keep it cool in order to allow you transfer its data to another media.
 Keeping cool may involve storing it in the freezer overnight!

 Dying mechanical drives get even weaker if subjected to rigorous testing.
-The hotter a dying hard disk gets, the further it deteriorates.
+The hotter a dying disk gets, the further its health deteriorates.

 Make sure to wrap it carefully inside a polythene bag before sticking it in the freezer.
 Overnight freezing should prep it for software recovery in the morning.